Sainte Bernadette de Lourdes

 The newly-discovered spring of clean water flowed!

-It is believed that the water is very special and that many sick people have been miraculously healed by touching or drinking the water.
-Every day, sick people visit Lourdes in the hope that the water will cure them.
+It is believed that the water is very special and that many poorly people have been miraculously healed by touching or drinking the water.
+Every day, people visit Lourdes in the hope that the water will cure them.
 Second to Paris, it is the most visited French town!

 When you visit Lourdes, you can fill bottles of the precious water to take home.